 - Motion sensing: 3D rotation and acceleration, sent over MIDI at 100Hz

-- Tunings: 12tet, 31tet, 19tet, 5tet, 7tet, 1/4 meantone, pythagorean, 7-limit JI*, Indian Shruti* and more.
+- Tunings: 12tet, 31tet, 19tet, 5tet, 7tet, 1/4 meantone, pythagorean, 7-limit JI, Indian Shruti, Bohlen-Pierce and more.
 Deviations from 12tet are sent over MIDI using polyphonic pitch bends and hence works with any MPE synth.

 - Audio output: 3.5mm stereo jack

-- Connection: MIDI over USB, with 3 MIDI modes:
+- MIDI over USB, with multiple MIDI modes: